bghira/SimpleTuner/documentation/quickstart/SANA.md

 Sana is a strange architecture relative to other models that are trainable by SimpleTuner;

-- It requires FP16 training, unlike other models, this **will not work** with BF16
+- Initially, unlike other models, Sana required fp16 training and would crash out with bf16
-- It will not be happy with model quantisation due to the need to run in FP16; most quantisation methods require the use of BF16
-  - NF4 looks like it might work, but hasn't been fully tested
+  - Model authors at NVIDIA were gracious enough to follow-up with bf16-compatible weights for fine-tuning
+- Quantisation might be more sensitive on this model family due to the issues with bf16/fp16
-- SageAttention does not work with Sana due to the shapes inside the model
+- SageAttention does not work with Sana (yet) due to its head_dim shape that is currently unsupported
 - The loss value when training Sana is very high, and it might need a much lower learning rate than other models (eg. `1e-5` or thereabouts)
+- Training might hit NaN values, and it's not clear why this happens

 Gradient checkpointing can free VRAM, but slows down training.
 A chart of test results from a 4090 with 5800X3D:

 ![image](https://github.com/user-attachments/assets/310bf099-a077-4378-acf4-f60b4b82fdc4)

+SimpleTuner's Sana modeling code allows the specification of `--gradient_checkpointing_interval` to checkpoint every _n_ blocks and attain the results seen in the above chart.

 ### Prerequisites